James-G72/PythonChess/README.md

 ## Known Issues
 * Pawns reaching the final square crashes the game which should be simple to fix
 * Clicking off the board when selecting a piece removes all highlighting but doesn't deselect the piece which is confusing
+* The game cannot currently be run without having stockfish downloaded and converted to an excecutable (even if stockfish isn't used).
+This code should be moved inside a specific method to prevent it from stopping the game being used for 2 players.